UCSD-Historical-Enrollment-Data/webweg/README.md

 let cookie = "your authentication cookies here";
 let w = WebRegWrapper::new(Client::new(), cookie.to_string(), term);
 ```
+For your convenience, `reqwest` is automatically exported so you can use that
+from `webweg`.

 Once created, you're able to use the various wrapper functions.
 Some useful
 examples are shown below (note that `w` refers to the declaration above).

-The key idea is that a majority of the wrapper functions returns an
-`Result<T, Cow<'a, str>>`, where `T` is the result type.
-So, if a request
+Most wrapper functions will return a `Result<T, Error>`, where `T` is the
+result type.
+So, if a request is successful, you'll get `T` back.
+If the
-is successful, you will get `T` back; if the request is unsuccessful, you
+request is unsuccessful, you will get back an `Error`, which contains
-will get a `Cow<'a, str>` back, which is the error string generated either
-by WebReg itself or by other means.
+information about why the request failed.

 ### Check Login Status
-You can check to see if you are logged in (i.e. if the wrapper can actually
+You can check to see if you are logged in (i.e., if the wrapper can actually
 perform any useful requests).
 ```rs
 if !w.is_valid().await {